renspringlea/ryba.ren/index.markdown

   - [Humane slaughter in Mediterranean sea bass and bream aquaculture: farm characteristics, stakeholder views, and policy implications](https://doi.org/10.3389/faquc.2024.1383280), *Frontiers in Aquaculture*, 2024, with K. van Pelt.

   **Insect farming**
   - [Have the environmental benefits of insect farming been overstated?
-A critical review](https://ecoevorxiv.org/repository/view/6919/), under review, with C. Biteau et al.
+A critical review](https://ecoevorxiv.org/repository/view/6919/), under review, 2025, with C. Biteau et al.
-  - Beyond the buzz: A review of the prospects of replacing meat consumption with insect-based foods, *npj Sustainable Agriculture*, 2025, with C. Biteau et al ([link](https://www.nature.com/articles/s44264-025-00075-z).
+  - [Beyond the buzz: A review of the prospects of replacing meat consumption with insect-based foods](https://www.nature.com/articles/s44264-025-00075-z), *npj Sustainable Agriculture*, 2025, with C. Biteau et al.
   - [Bugs in the system: The logic of insect farming research is flawed by unfounded assumptions](https://www.nature.com/articles/s44264-024-00042-0), *npj Sustainable Agriculture*, 2024, with C. Biteau et al.
   - [Offshoring insect farms may jeopardise Europe's food sovereignty](https://doi.org/10.1017/sus.2024.35), *Global Sustainability*, 2024.
   - [Is turning food waste into insect feed an uphill climb?
 A review of persistent challenges](https://doi.org/10.1016/j.spc.2024.06.031), *Sustainable Production and Consumption*, 2024, with C. Biteau et al.